Chewy Pumpkin Snickerdoodle Cookies

 FAQs

-How do I ensure my Chewy Pumpkin Snickerdoodle Cookies stay chewy?
+How do I ensure my Chewy Pumpkin Snickerdoodle Cookies are chewy?

-What can I substitute for dark brown sugar in this recipe?
+Can I substitute pumpkin puree in this recipe?

 Final Thoughts